KristofferHaakonsen/exercises/haskell/ex2code/Readme.md

 This ties all the functions together to check if a number is a perfect square.
 Experiment with the threshold to find an accurate solution and choose a guess, either by defining it in terms of x or by hardcoding a value.

 ##### Tweaking your solution
-Below is a function _accuracy_, which tests _isPerfSqr_ against an infinite list of perfect squares.
+Below is a function called _accuracy_, which tests _isPerfSqr_ against an infinite list of perfect squares.
 It generates an infinite list of all numbers _isPerfSq_ claims are perfect squares, and filters out numbers where _isPerfSqr_ returns False.
 If _accuracy 200_ returns True, that means 5 that _isPerfSqr_ has correctly identified the first 200 perfect squares (and correctly rejected the numbers in between).
 This function is meant to aid you in choosing a satisfactory threshold and guess.

 ```Haskell